tmatofa/quickstart-eks-cdk-python/README.md

 ## How to deploy via CodeBuild

-1. Fork this [Git Repo](https://github.com/aws-quickstart/quickstart-eks-cdk-python) to your own GitHub account - for instruction see https://docs.github.com/en/get-started/quickstart/fork-a-repo.
+1. Fork this [Git Repo](https://github.com/aws-quickstart/quickstart-eks-cdk-python) to your own GitHub account - for instruction see https://docs.github.com/en/get-started/quickstart/fork-a-repo
+1. Generate a personal access token on GitHub - https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token
+1. Run `aws codebuild import-source-credentials --server-type GITHUB --auth-type PERSONAL_ACCESS_TOKEN --token <token_value>` to provide your token to CodeBuild
 1. Select which of the [three cdk.json files](#the-three-cdkjson-sets-of-parameters) (cdk.json.default, cdk.json.community or cdk.json.fargate) you'd like as a base and copy that over the top of `cdk.json` in the `cluster-bootstrap/` folder.
 1. Edit the `cdk.json` file to further customise it to your environment.
 For example:
     - If you want to use an existing IAM Role to administer the cluster intsead of creating a new one (which you'll then have to assume to administer the cluster) set `create_new_cluster_admin_role` to False and then add the ARN for your role in `existing_admin_role_arn`